 In addition to this, an important piece of creating meaningful work is articulating a clear vision for the company as well as for each project along the way and helping team members understand how their core values align with that vision.
 And keep in mind that while it’s impossible to completely eliminate tedious work, the tedium should be minimized and spread evenly so that no one person is always performing it.

 To keep people engaged in their work, it is important to keep them challenged.
-A significant majority of workers (87% for millenials and 69% for non-millenials) rate “professional or career growth and development opportunities” as important to them in a job.
+A significant majority of workers (87% for millennials and 69% for non-millennials) rate “professional or career growth and development opportunities” as important to them in a job.
 This means that people are hungry for opportunities to learn new skills or deepen and improve existing ones.

 There are a couple of different ways to incorporate learning into the culture of your company.
 You can bring in outside experts to train your team in the latest developments in your company’s field.
 You can also create opportunities for colleagues to learn from each other through peer-to-peer classes.
 These classes provide much-needed team building and can range in topic from the professional to the recreational.
 They also allow the peer teacher to practice important presentation skills while their colleagues learn the new skills at hand.